steilerDev/homebridge-openhab2-complete/README.md

 If you have feedback or suggestions how to better represent the Services as openHAB Items, feel free to open an [issue](https://github.com/steilerDev/homebridge-openhab2-complete/issues).

 If you would like to contribute just send me a pull request.
 In order to add a new service you have to modify/add the following parts:
-1. `./index.js`:
-    * `this._factories` at the beginning of the `OpenHABComplete` constructor needs the same key and a reference to a factory method
-    * Create your factory method in your class file, returning your accessory instance.
-The platform (for requests and the HAP class) and the configuration block dedicated to your accessory will be passed to this function as JSON
-2. Create your own accessory class:
-    * Create a new file for your accessory within the `./accessory` folder and include it within `./index.js`
+1. Create your own accessory class within `./accessory`
-    * The only *required* functions are `getServices()` (returning an array of `HAP.Service` with attached `HAP.Characteristic`) and `identify()` (which does not need to do anything).
+2. The only *required* functions are `getServices()` (returning an array of `HAP.Service` with attached `HAP.Characteristic`) and `identify()` (which does not need to do anything).
 Those are implemented in the `Accessory` super class and don't need to be overridden.
+Make sure that `this._services` is populated and reflects your service
+3. Define `const type = "YourTypeName"` (this will be used inside `config.json` to identify an accessory of your type) and `function createAccessory(platform, config)` returning an instance of your Accessory.
+4. Finally expose `type` and `createAccessory` through `module.exports = {type, createAccessory}`

-    * See the `./accessory/Switch.js` accessory for a simple Service and use it as a skeleton
+See the `./accessory/Switch.js` accessory for a simple Service and use it as a skeleton

 ## Comparision